 Space Systems Engineering Master’s Degree Program

 You will study the formal systems engineering method, first as applied to entire space missions, and then with ever-increasing technical rigor, as applied to flight and ground systems and subsystems.
-The program provides in-depth opportunities to dissect and analyze case studies of current topics drawn from relevant real-world programs.
-Additionally, unique to our program, students learn to design spacecraft, including solar panel charging, GPS tracking, precision navigation, thermal control, power, and communication systems.
-Be prepared to:
+The program provides in-depth opportunities to dissect and analyze case studies of current topics drawn from relevant real-world programs like the use of AI and practical space systems operations.

-We offer one program for Space Systems Engineering—a Master of Science in Space Systems Engineering.
+We offer one program for our Space Systems Engineering degree—a Master of Science in Space Systems Engineering.

 Space Systems Courses